 EU turns from China to India on free trade

-The EU is suspending plans for a trade deal with China, while reviving those for a pact with India, in a dispute on Chinese human rights abuses.
+The EU is suspending plans for a trade deal with China, while reviving those for a pact with India, in a dispute on Chinese human-rights abuses.

 "We now, in a sense, have suspended … political outreach activities from the European Commission side," on ratification of the EU-China Comprehensive Agreement on Investment (CAI), EU trade commissioner Valdis Dombrovskis told the AFP news agency on Tuesday (4 May).